 Clearly there is some confusion about just what, exactly, this product is supposed to do!
 Even the people who sell them tend not to understand why they might actually work.
 I assure you, whatever the mechanism of action might be, it is not mechanical.
 So the answer Karen got was definitely incorrect in my opinion, in at least two ways:

 Nevertheless, there is decent (albeit indirect) evidence that the strap can help!
 Joint function depends on extremely complex sensory input and motor output relationships.
 Exactly how we use our knee depends heavily on how our knee feels.
-The “feeling” of knee use is based on the “6th sense” of proprioception (see The Sixth Sense), and involves an enormous amount of neurological data.
+The “feeling” of knee use is based on the “6th sense” of proprioception (see Proprioception, the True Sixth Sense), and involves an enormous amount of neurological data.

 The theory is that wearing the strap alters proprioception in the knee and often has a (slightly mysterious) benefit for various types of knee pain, including iliotibial band syndrome.
 This has been suggested by experimental results, so it’s not that far out.2Exactly how we use our knee depends heavily on how our knee feels.